Getting Plugins, Instruments and Samples#

-Zrythm ships with a few bundled plugins to help users get started, but users are expected to download and install their own plugins that suit their preferences.
+Zrythm ships with a few bundled plugins to help users get started, but users can also download and install their own plugins that suit their preferences.

 There are many plugins to choose from.
 This guide will show you a few ways you can install plugins on GNU/Linux systems.

 For other systems, you can find a list of free software plugins here.

 For users of Debian-based distributions such as Ubuntu and Linux Mint we recommend using the KXstudio repositories, as there are many plugins that can easily be installed via apt.